 The two studies are called LIGHTHOUSE and LUMA and are very different in their design.
 The LIGHTHOUSE Study is a global phase 3 clinical trial and the companies are recruiting 400 people with Parkinson’s who carry the LRRK2 gene variant.
 These individuals will be treated with either BIIB122 or placebo for at least 96 weeks.

-The LUMA Study is now recruiting for a large phase 2b clinical trial of 640 people with Parkinson’s.
-Importantly, the study participants do NOT have any variant in the LRRK2 gene and the study treatment period of BIIB122 or placebo is 48 weeks.
+The LUMA Study has recently begun dosing their first patients in the large phase 2b clinical trial of 640 people with Parkinson’s.
+Importantly, the study participants do NOT have any variant in the LRRK2 gene, and the study treatment period of BIIB122 or placebo is 48 weeks.
 In both the LUMA and LIGHTHOUSE studies, clinical symptoms of participants are assessed to determine whether there is a decrease in the rate of progression of Parkinson’s in those individuals treated with BIIB122.

 These studies represent a significant development in the fight against Parkinson’s, and we eagerly await the results of these trials, and those of other biotech companies developing LRRK2 inhibitors for Parkinson’s.

 Biogen and Denali have released the following statement: